Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: RESULTS

 \subsection{Advance Camera Movement Prediction}

-After arriving at the ensemble size, the segment duration and the hyperparameters that led to the best performance when predicting the timing of the camera movements, we compared the ensemble's ability to predict an imminent camera movement with its ability to predict an upcoming camera movement in advance.
-We trained three additional ensembles to predict camera movements 0.25, 0.5 and 1 second in advance.
+We compared the ensemble's ability to predict an imminent camera movement with its ability to predict an upcoming camera movement in advance.
 The architecture of these ensembles was identical to that which predicted imminent camera movements, as we were interested in assessing the cost in performance caused by advance prediction.
-We therefore compared the ability of the ensemble to predict camera movements in advance to its ability to predict imminent camera movements.
-Table \ref{tab:AdvancePrediction} shows the ability of the ensemble to predict an upcoming camera movement 0.25, 0.5 and 1 second ahead of time relative to the imminent prediction of a camera movement in terms of accuracy, TPR and TNR.
-The values shown in Table \ref{tab:AdvancePrediction} are the average results; here too, the standard deviation of the 10 repetitions with different random seeds were smaller than 0.1.
+Table \ref{tab:AdvancePredictionAbsolute} shows the performance of the four ensembles.
+Table \ref{tab:AdvancePrediction} shows the ability of the ensemble to predict an upcoming camera movement 0.25, 0.5 and 1 second ahead of time relative to the imminent prediction achieved with the smaller dataset in terms of accuracy, TPR and TNR.

+We used ANOVA models to examine the effect of the advance prediction time on the accuracy, TPR and TNR, using three separate analyses (Table \ref{tab:statistics_advance}).
+We found that advance prediction of 0.25 s did not significantly decrease the accuracy relative to imminent prediction, whereas advance prediction of 0.5 s and 1 s did.
+Furthermore, advance prediction of 0.25 s decreased the TPR, however increased the TNR, relative to imminent prediction.
+Predicting camera movements 0.5 s in advance significantly decreased the TPR, and advance prediction of 1 s decreased both the TPR and TNR values.